Making The Most Of Your Research Journal

 Making the Most of Your Placement by John Neugebauer,Jane Evans-Brain Pdf

-Electronic Inspection Copy available for instructors here A new addition to the SAGE Study Skills series, this book is an invaluable resource for any business and management student intending to do a work placement as part of their degree.
+A new addition to the SAGE Study Skills series, this book is an invaluable resource for any business and management student intending to do a work placement as part of their degree.
 The text provides practical and thorough advice to help students select, prepare and navigate through organizational life.
 The book covers every step of the work placement process, from planning, making contact and interviewing, through to reflective learning and how to make the most of the placement experience and the opportunities it presents for future careers Each chapter features testimonials from students who have done placement years, offering experiences and advice Checklists to help students cover every consideration for commencing on their placement An extensive list of useful websites and contacts, as well as further reading suggestions.
 SAGE Study Skills are essential study guides for students of all levels.
 From how to write great essays and succeeding at university, to writing your undergraduate dissertation and doing postgraduate research, SAGE Study Skills help you get the best from your time at university.
-Visit the SAGE Study Skills website for tips, quizzes and videos on study success!
+Visit the SAGE Study Skills hub for tips, resources and videos on study success!

 Qualitative Researcher Vulnerability